3rd grade pronoun-antecedent agreement worksheets

-The noun a pronoun points back to is called its antecedent, and the two must agree: one girl takes she or her, two brothers take they or their, an animal or thing takes it or its.
-Third graders find the antecedent first, then choose the pronoun that matches it in number.
+The noun a pronoun points back to is called its antecedent, and the two must agree: one girl takes she or her, two brothers take they or their.
+Third graders find the antecedent first, then choose the pronoun that matches in number.

 The kind of sentences you'll get